Away goals rule: Usage

 The Football League Cup semi-finals, when previously played over two legs, would apply the away goals rule only after extra time.
+Similarly, the rule used to be applied in the Football League Play Offs - which are two-legged affairs in the semifinals - as a tiebreaker when the aggregate score was level following extra time.
+One example of this was in the 1999 First Division Play Off Semi Final.Ipswich Town lost their first leg 0–1 to Bolton Wanderers at home, before winning the second leg 4–3 away after extra time to level the aggregate score at 4–4, but Bolton progressed to the final courtesy of their away goal in the first leg.
+The Play Offs now uses penalty shootouts to determine a winner if the aggregate score is tied after the extra time period.

 The away goals rule is sometimes used in round-robin competitions (that is, leagues or qualifying groups), where it may be used to break ties involving more than two teams.
-For example, head-to-head away goals are the fourth tiebreaker in the group stage of both the UEFA Champions League and UEFA Cup.
+For example, head-to-head away goals are the third tiebreaker in the group stage of both the UEFA Champions League and UEFA Cup.
 However, this regulation has since been removed as UEFA abolished the use of the away goals rule in knockout matches.
 In Group C of the UEFA Champions League 2000–01, Olympique Lyonnais took the second qualifying spot ahead of Olympiacos on head-to-head away goals.
 Because other tiebreakers take precedence, the away goals rule is rarely invoked in such tournaments; for example World Cup qualification, which did not use this rule in 2006.

 Ties level on aggregate used to go to a playoff on neutral ground until the away goals rule was first applied in the UEFA Cup Winners' Cup when Budapest Honvéd beat Dukla Prague in the second round in 1965–66.
 It was introduced in the Fairs Cup in 1966–67, and in the European Cup in 1967–68 for the first round, 1968–69 for the second round, and 1970–71 for later rounds.

 On 24 June 2021, UEFA approved the proposal to abolish the away goals rule in all club competitions from the 2021–22 season.
 After that, AFC followed the suit starting from the 2023–24 season.